Byte-ne/Hackathon/README.md

 - Profile system with coin display and owned tags

 ### **Games**
-- **Sorting Game**: Drag waste items into the correct bins, earn coins on new high scores (saved to MongoDB)
+- **Sorting Game**: Drag waste items into correct bins, earn coins on new high scores (saved to MongoDB)
 - **Quiz Game**: AI-generated questions on recycling topics, earn coins (stored in MongoDB)

 ### **Shop & Economy**